⌘K

 The diatonic chords of G Aeolian are: i = Gm, ii° = A°, III = B♭, iv = Cm, v = Dm, VI = E♭, VII = F. These seven chords belong naturally to the key and are the safest harmonic vocabulary when writing songs in G Aeolian.
 Click any chord below to open its full diagram and progressions.

-Aeolian is identical to natural minor and dominates pop, rock and folk in minor keys.
+Aeolian is just natural minor under a different name.
+It dominates pop, rock and folk in minor keys.
 Reach for it any time you want a warm, melancholic mood.

 Practice tips